 February is National Canned Food Month in the USA.
 Also, maverick UK cook, Jack Monroe, is releasing a cookbook featuring only recipes using canned items this year: Tin Can Cook.
 But are canned goods healthy, and should you be using more of them?

 Fresher means healthier, right?
 Fresh food has long been viewed as the pinnacle of good eating.
 But, even though it might be shocking to hear, it’s not always the case.
-More and more research being done shows that other methods of storing and selling food means that alternatives such as frozen and canned are generally nutritionally not worse than their fresh counterparts.
+More and more research being done shows that other methods of storing and selling food mean that alternatives such as frozen and canned are generally nutritionally not worse than their fresh counterparts.
 So, let us take you through what canned goods you should be buying and why.
 But also, when you should avoid them.

 History of Canned Items

 Canning food is a practice that has been around for longer than you think.
 In fact, canned items first appeared over 200 years ago.
 In 1811, an Englishman named Bryan Donkin bought a patent of Frenchman, Philippe Girard.
 Donkin made some adjustments to make Girard’s idea into something able to be produced on a large scale.
 After gaining approval from the British gentry in 1813, Donkin went on to provide canned food products for the British navy and set up the first canning factory in the world in Bermondsey, London.
 And the rest, as they say, is history.
-To gain an in-depth insight into the history of canned goods, the BBC have a comprehensive article on canned items’ history.
+To gain an in-depth insight into the history of canned goods, the BBC has a comprehensive article on canned items’ history.

 How Canned Goods Are Made